Binomial options pricing model: Step 3: Find option value at earlier nodes

 In calculating the value at the next time step calculated—i.e. one step closer to valuation—the model must use the value selected here, for "Option up"/"Option down" as appropriate, in the formula at the node.

 The aside algorithm demonstrates the approach computing the price of an American put option, although is easily generalized for calls and for European and Bermudan options:

 Relationship with Black–Scholes

-Similar assumptions underpin both the binomial model and the Black–Scholes model, and the binomial model thus provides a discrete time approximation to the continuous process underlying the Black–Scholes model.
-The binomial model assumes that movements in the price follow a binomial distribution; for many trials, this binomial distribution approaches the log-normal distribution assumed by Black–Scholes.
-In this case then, for European options without dividends, the binomial model value converges on the Black–Scholes formula value as the number of time steps increases.
+Similar assumptions underpin both the binomial model and the Black–Scholes-Merton model.
+Under the Cox–Ross–Rubinstein specification with constant interest rate, dividend yield and volatility, the binomial tree is a discrete time approximation to the geometric Brownian motion used in the Black–Scholes–Merton model.
+The binomial model assumes that movements in the price follow a binomial distribution; as the number of time steps increases, the distribution of the logarithm of the underlying price approaches a normal distribution and the underlying price approaches a log-normal distribution.
+Consequently, the value of a European option calculated with the binomial model converges to its Black–Scholes–Merton value.

+Convergence need not be monotonic: calculated prices can oscillate as the number of time steps changes, and convergence speed depends on the chosen tree specification and implementation.

-In addition, when analyzed as a numerical procedure, the CRR binomial method can be viewed as a special case of the explicit finite difference method for the Black–Scholes PDE; see finite difference methods for option pricing.
+When viewed as a numerical procedure, the CRR method can also be interpreted as a special case of the explicit finite difference method for the Black–Scholes partial differential equation; see finite difference methods for option pricing.